Slice (drink): Under PepsiCo

+Under Suja Life

+In 2025, Slice was relaunched by Suja Life with a new formula including prebiotic, probiotic and postbiotic ingredients.
+The soda's original flavor lineup consisted of lemon-lime, orange, cola, and grapefruit flavors; current flavors also include strawberry, grape, apple, watermelon, pineapple, cherry cola, root beer, ginger ale, Shirley Temple, and "Pacific Pop".
+Part of the promotion for the relaunch included the company arranging a deal with media broadcaster Meruelo Group to launch the microformat radio station "106.3 The Fizz" on Meruelo-owned KLLI's HD2 channel and a low-wattage Los Angeles translator for the month of June 2025.
+The format was generated entirely by artificial intelligence utilized by advertising company BarkleyOKRP, including AI-generated music meant to mimic styles used in the 1980s and 1990s, formatted around an AI generated countdown show hosted by female AI-generated personality "Bev".
+In 2026, the company introduced dirty soda variants of some Slice flavors.

 New Slice

 By 2018, New Slice Ventures LLC had acquired the Slice trademark portfolio in the United States and Canada, and was working with Revolution Brands, Dormitus Brands and Spiral Sun Ventures, to re-launch a lower-sugar, lower-calorie beverage sweetened only with USDA-certified organic fruit juice.

 In December 2018, New Slice Ventures announced that its new Slice-branded products had become available for wholesale pre-order in four flavors: Raspberry & Grapefruit, Blackberry, Mango & Pineapple Apple & Cranberry.
 In late 2022, New Slice Ventures re-branded the product in a "retro-style," and released four new flavors: Orange, Lemon-Lime, Cherry and Berry.
 The product is available in a variety of retail stores, as well as on the brand's website.

-In 2025, Slice was relaunched by Suja Life with a new formula including prebiotic, probiotic and postbiotic ingredients.
-The soda is available in lemon-lime, orange, cola, and grapefruit flavors.
-Part of the promotion for the relaunch included the company arranging a deal with media broadcaster Meruelo Group to launch the microformat radio station "106.3 The Fizz" on Meruelo-owned KLLI's HD2 channel and a low-wattage Los Angeles translator for the month of June 2025.
-The format was generated entirely by artificial intelligence utilized by advertising company BarkleyOKRP, including AI-generated music meant to mimic styles used in the 1980s and 1990s, formatted around an AI generated countdown show hosted by female AI-generated personality "Bev".

 Flavors

+PepsiCo

 Originally, the drink contained 10% fruit juice; the juice content was reduced by 1988 and eliminated by 1990.